Free Call +91-7891010000

 5.Ball & socket joints

 Ball & socket joint is also referred to as Universal joints.
 These bones help a rounded shape end of a bone fitting into a cuplike socket of another bone.
+The hip and shoulder joints are examples of the ball & socket joints in the human body.
+These joints facilitate various manoeuvres of the human body except gliding.

 6.Saddle Joint